ZcashFoundation/zebra/book/src/user/run.md

 ## Improving Performance

-Zebra usually syncs in around a day, depending on your network connection, and the overall Zcash network load.
+Zebra usually syncs in around three days on Mainnet and one afternoon on Testnet.
+The sync speed depends on your network connection and the overall Zcash network load.
+If you're having trouble syncing, try the following config

-If you're having trouble syncing, try the following config changes:
+changes:

 ### Release Build